iniqkyyy/notes-2/docs/Math Notes/dict.md

     $$f(x)=|x|$$
     * Square Root Function, gentle curve, starting at 0 #Pos-Neg-Root ex.
     $$f(x)=\sqrt{x}$$
-* #Average-Rate-Of-Change describes how *quickly* the function increases or decreases over an interval.
+* #Average-Rate-Of-Change or #ARC describes how *quickly* the function increases or decreases over an interval.
 Also shown as the slope between two points. e.g:
 $$\large\newline\frac{\text{net change in y}}{\text{change in x}}= \frac{f(b) - f(a)}{b-a}=\frac{y_2-y_1}{x_2-x_1}$$
 * #Secant-Line is the #Average-Rate-Of-Change in an interval.
 Draw a triangle showing rise/run in the interval and the hypotenuse will be the secant line.